ybertot/coq/doc/sphinx/proof-engine/tactics.rst

-8.7.6 fold term
+8.7.6 fold @term
 ~~~~~~~~~~~~~~~

 This tactic applies to any goal.
-The term term is reduced using the
+The @term @term is reduced using the
 red tactic.
-Every occurrence of the resulting term in the goal is then
+Every occurrence of the resulting @term in the goal is then
-replaced by term.
+replaced by @term.

 **Variants:**

-#. fold term 1 … term n Equivalent to fold term 1 ;…; fold term n .
+#. fold @term … @term n Equivalent to fold @term ;…; fold @term n .

-.. _pattern_term:
+.. _pattern_@term:
-.. cmd:: pattern @term
+.. cmd:: pattern @@term

 This command applies to any goal.
-The argument term must be a free
+The argument @term must be a free
-subterm of the current goal.
+sub@term of the current goal.
 The command pattern performs β-expansion
 (the inverse of β-reduction) of the current goal (say T) by

-#. replacing all occurrences of term in T with a fresh variable
+#. replacing all occurrences of @term in T with a fresh variable
 #. abstracting this variable
-#. applying the abstracted goal to term
+#. applying the abstracted goal to @term

 For instance, if the current goal T is expressible has φ(t) where the